-Bagshaw Arboriculture provide systematic and thorough Tree Safety Surveys to ensure that safety standards are met.
-From individual trees gardens to large populations of street trees, our Tree Safety Surveys shift the burden of responsibility from the tree owner to our consultancy.
+Bagshaw Ecology provide systematic and thorough Tree Safety Surveys to ensure that safety standards are met.
+From individual trees in gardens to woodlands and street trees, our Tree Safety Surveys shift the burden of responsibility from the tree owner to our consultancy.

 Following the inspection, a tree safety report is produced whereby any recommendations relating to safety are prescribed.
 Our consultants can also make any recommendations relating to the aesthetic value and the long term arboricultural management of trees.
 We can then liaise with contractors to ensure that works are carried out correctly.